Train to become a licensed practical nurse (LPN)

-Students in the LPN Program are trained in a specialized lab setting designed to emulate the conditions and procedures they will encounter when they start their careers.
-Skills covered include: vital signs, physical assessment, ambulation and transfer assistance of patients, wound care, suctioning, tracheostomy care, ostomy management, catherization, intravenous therapy, and medication administration.
+The LPN program at Eastwick College features specialized lab setting classrooms that are designed to emulate many of the conditions and procedures you’ll encounter in your new career as a nurse.
+Skills covered in hands-on training approach include: vital signs, ambulation and transfer assistance of patients, physical assessment, wound care, tracheostomy care, ostomy management, intravenous therapy, cauterization, and medication administration.

 The objective of the Licensed Practical Nursing Science program is to prepare an individual to enter the medical field in the capacityof an entry-level licensed practical nurse (LPN).
 Opportunities exist in the hospital setting, long-term care facilities, nursing homes, subacute facilities, school nursing, adult day health care centers, and home care.
 Upon successful completion of the program, Eastwick College will award the student a Diploma in Licensed Practical Nursing.